Marsha and Sylvia

 Rivera allegedly threw a bottle at a police officer after being hit by his baton.
 This was supposedly the spark that started the riots called Stonewall Riots, which mark the beginning of the modern gay and lesbian movement.
 Marsha and Sylvia were among the first protagonists.

-Today, 53 years later, bottles are no longer thrown, but the lesbians, gays and trans people of the HOSI Salzburg are aware of the tradition that Marsha and Sylvia founded and celebrate Pride this year with a Pride Week from 29 August to 4 September, with a big Pride parade through the city centre of Salzburg on 3 September.
+Today, 54 years later, bottles are no longer thrown, but the lesbians, gays and trans people of the HOSI Salzburg are aware of the tradition that Marsha and Sylvia founded and celebrate the Pride idea this year with a Pride Week from 27 August to 3 September, including the big Pride Parade through the city centre of Salzburg on 2 September.